 In a previous post describing challenges to creating a Done Increment, I identified too much change during the Sprint as one of those challenges.
 The Manifesto for Agile Software Development talks about responding to change over following a plan.
 It also says that the best architectures, requirements, and designs emerge from self-organizing teams.

-So how do we respond to change and allow emergence while still delivering something of value that works?
+So how do we respond to change and allow emergence while still delivering something of value that is usable?

 First lets define delivery and emergence.
-In Scrum, delivery is releasable software by the end of a Sprint.
+In Scrum, delivery is a usable Increment by the end of a Sprint.
 Because we are dealing with complex work, we do not know everything about what is needed and how to deliver it before we start working.
 This is where the concept of emergence comes in.

 Emergence implies that all solutions to all problems will become clear as we work, not simply by talking about them.
 Essentially, we need the ability to learn for experience and respond to what we are learning.
 This could mean fine-tuning our direction, changing course altogether, or continuing forward as our assumptions are validated.